ndrewt/wordloop/README.md

 # Wordloop

 ## Step 1 || Creating docker image from Dockerfile.
-Firstly you need to create a docker image by command in terminal with installed docker:
+Firstly you need to create a docker image by command in terminal with installed docker.

 Open project folder in terminal and select migrations folder by:
 ```